 The parliamentary form of debate consists of a discussion in which participants articulate, justify, and clarify their positions on an issue.
 In this informal debate plan, rebuttals attempt to refute statements made by the opposing side.

-Participation on the debate team requires work done outside of school, attending tournaments on 4-6 Saturdays, and weekly meetings once a week after school.
-Due to COVID, some tournaments may be held via Zoom; other tournaments may not allow for parents to view their children's debates to allow for social distancing.
+Participation on the debate team requires work done outside of school, attending tournaments on 4–6 Saturdays, and weekly meetings once a week after school.
 Parents may need to pay a tournament fee or volunteer to be a judge.
 Additional information about expectations and tournament details will be shared with families at one of the first debate team meetings.

-After School Sports are available to all 5th - 8th grade students.
+After-school sports are available to all students in grades 5–8.
 Teams participate in an intramural sports program with other local private schools.